-- (a) Net profit margin consist of dividend income received from its investment. - (b) The earnings per ordinary share is calculated by dividing the profit for the year over the weighted average number of ordinary shares in issue during the year. - (c) Based on proposed dividend and interim dividend paid. - (d) Net assets per ordinary share is calculated by dividing shareholders' funds by the number of ordinary shares
+(a) Gross profit margin and Net profit margin consist of dividend income received from its investment.

+(b) The earnings per ordinary share is calculated by dividing the profit for the year over the weighted average number of ordinary shares in issue during the year.

+(c) Based on proposed dividend and interim dividend paid.

+(d) Net assets per ordinary share is calculated by dividing shareholders' funds by the number of ordinary shares.